hengkit/bluenose/practicum/01-framing.md

 1. Bending Wood
 2. Center Keel Assembly
-3. Installing the Sternpost
+3. Cutting the Rabbet
-4. Cutting the Rabbet
+4. Installing the Sternpost
-5. Tapering the Stem
+6. Tapering the Stem
-6. Installing the Bulkheads
+7. Installing the Bulkheads
-7. Installing the Stern Blocks & Transom Framing
+8. Installing the Stern Blocks & Transom Framing
-8. Installing the Horn Timbers
+9. Installing the Horn Timbers
-9. Covering the Mast Slots
+10. Covering the Mast Slots
-10. Installing the Great Beam & Deck Beam
+11. Installing the Great Beam & Deck Beam
-11. Installing the Waterway
+12. Installing the Waterway
-12. Installing the Knightheads & Hawse Timbers
+13. Installing the Knightheads & Hawse Timbers
-13. Installing the Main Rail
+14. Installing the Main Rail
-14. Installing the Buffalo Rail, Monkey Board & Monkey Rail
+15. Installing the Buffalo Rail, Monkey Board & Monkey Rail
-15. Installing the Remaining Bulwark Stanchions
+16. Installing the Remaining Bulwark Stanchions

 ## 1. Bending Wood